Ross Wylie

-In 2024 Wylie returned to team Toro Verde GT to contest the 2024 Porsche Carrera Cup in the Pro-Am class, and competed in ten of the season's 16 races, finishing the year 8th in the championship's Pro-Am standings.
+In 2024, Wylie returned to team Toro Verde GT to contest the 2024 Porsche Carrera Cup in the Pro-Am class, and competed in ten of the season's 16 races, finishing the year eighth in the championship's Pro-Am standings.
 He also shared a Bentley Continental with Witt Gamski for one round of the British Endurance Championship.
 The duo also raced in the Masters Endurance Legends, recording two G2/GT3 race wins and two fastest laps at the Silverstone Classic.

 Early career

 Wylie was born in Thornhill, in the Dumfries and Galloway region of Scotland in 1991, and began his motor racing career aged 13 in karts.
 His first season, in the 2004 Mini Max Kart Championship, was followed by three years contesting the Scottish Junior Rotax Max Kart Championship, culminating in his taking the title in 2007.
 That same year he took the West of Scotland Club Kart Championship and finishing third in the Motors TV Karting Challenge.

-His dominance of Scottish junior karting continued into 2008, when Wylie retained his West of Scotland Club title, but began an equally effective move south of the border, contesting and winning the 2008 Rotax Cup as well as the Junior Rotax Max "British Stars of Tomorrow" Kart Championship.
+Wylie's dominance of Scottish junior karting continued into 2008, when Wylie retained his West of Scotland Club title, but began an equally effective move south of the border, contesting and winning the 2008 Rotax Cup as well as the Junior Rotax Max "British Stars of Tomorrow" Kart Championship.
 In a busy year, he also finished third in the Super One National Junior Max Kart Championship.

-For another three seasons Wylie continued to be a front-runner in British junior karting, winning the Rotax Winter Cup and British Open Kart Championship in 2010, and then the Rotax Max Gold Cup in 2011.
+For another three seasons, Wylie continued to be a front-runner in British junior karting, winning the Rotax Winter Cup and British Open Kart Championship in 2010, and then the Rotax Max Gold Cup in 2011.

 Cars

-In 2012 Wylie made his circuit racing debut, contesting the Celtic Speed Mini Cooper Cup, and securing six podiums, two wins, two poles and four fastest laps.
+In 2012, Wylie made his circuit racing debut, contesting the Celtic Speed Mini Cooper Cup, and securing six podiums, two wins, two poles and four fastest laps.
 This not only earned him the title of Knockhill Young Saloon Car Driver of the Year, but also the SMRC (Scottish Motor Racing Club) Ecurie Ecosse Hubcap Trophy.
 This prestigious award; a genuine winged wheel-nut from the Ecurie Ecosse 1956 Le Mans-winning D-Type Jaguar, is given annually to the most promising Young Scottish Driver of the Year.
 Former winners include Paul di Resta, Dario Franchitti, Allan McNish and David Coulthard.